mwalker007/ucbml-module_11/README.md

 * Title Status - Keep only Clean since there is limited data for the other values
 * Transmission - Keep only Automatic since there is limited data for the other values
 * drive - Keep all
-* size - create an order - sub-compact,compact,mid-size,full-size
+* size - Create an order - sub-compact,compact,mid-size,full-size
 * type - Keep all except off-road and bus becuase they are uncommon and not represented well in the dataset
 * paint - Keep paint colors with above 1,000 samples in the dataset since they are the most common
 * State - Don't include in modeling since many states are not well represented in the dataset

 ##### Data Cleansing
 * A review of remaining values after initial selection steps showed that there are not enough rows with size values relative to the rest of the columns to be useful so it is dropped
-* Dropped any remaining rows is NaN values to support model building
+* Dropped any remaining rows with NaN values to better support model training algorithms

 ###### Review Remaining Data
 * Data columns (total 14 columns):